Polynomial-Time Data Reduction for Weighted Problems Beyond Additive Goal Functions: Introduction

 \begin{example}[\prob{Weighted Independent Set}] In strongly polynomial time, compute vertex weights~$\wmod{w}$ such that \begin{enumerate}[(a)] \item the encoding length of the maximum value of~$\wmod{w}$ is upper-bounded by a polynomial in the number of graph vertices, \end{enumerate} while preserving the relative quality of all solutions and non-solutions, that is, \begin{enumerate}[(b)] \item for every two (independent) sets~$U,U'\subseteq V$, it holds that $\sum_{v\in U} w(v)\geq \sum_{v\in U'} w(v)$ if and only if $\sum_{v\in U} \wmod{w}(v)\geq \sum_{v\in U'} \wmod{w}(v)$. \end{enumerate} \end{example}

-Thus, WIS can be solved in strongly polynomial time by first applying the losing\hyp weight technique and then the algorithm of Gr\"otschel \etal{}~\citep{GLS81}.
+Thus, WIS can be solved in strongly polynomial time on perfect graphs by first applying the losing\hyp weight technique and then the algorithm of Gr\"otschel \etal{}~\citep{GLS81}.
 To the best of our knowledge, the technique was used the first time in the context of parameterized algorithmics by Fellows~\etal~\citep{FLM+08}, where it was used to obtain fixed-parameter algorithms running in polynomial space.
 Marx and V\'egh~\citep{MV15} first observed the connection of the losing\hyp weight technique to polynomial\hyp time data reduction, namely kernelization: intuitively, in polynomial time, a problem instance is reduced to an equivalent instance with size upper-bounded by a function of a problem-specific parameter.
 Notably, their kernelization first increases the size of the instance and then introduces additional edge weights.
 Marx and V\'egh~\citep{MV15} stated that ``[...] this technique seems to be an essential tool for kernelization of problems involving costs.''
 Subsequently, Etscheid~\etal~\citep{ekmr17} and \citet{KK20} used the technique to prove polynomial kernels for several weighted problems, supporting Marx and V\'egh's statement.

 In almost all problems studied by the four papers mentioned above, the goal functions are additive set functions (that is, functions~$f$ satisfying $f(A\uplus B)=f(A)+f(B)$ for sets~$A$ and~$B$).
 In the two cases where they are not, ad\hyp hoc adaptions of \citeauthor{ft87}' theorem~\cite{ft87} are used.
-We present a method of systematically recognizing non\hyp additive functions (and not even set functions) to which the losing\hyp weight technique applies.
+We present a method of systematically recognizing non\hyp additive functions (which are not necessarily set functions) to which the losing\hyp weight technique applies.

 \paragraph{Our Contributions and Structure of this Work}

 In \cref{sec:prelim-losing-weight}, we introduce basic notation and give a brief introduction to the losing\hyp weight technique.
 In~\cref{sec:twoprobs-nonlineargf}, we show how to apply the losing\hyp weight technique to two problems with non\hyp additive goal functions in graph partitioning and network design.
 In~\cref{sec:alphlin}, we characterize what we call $\alpha$-\emph{\lin{}} functions to which \citeauthor{ft87}'~\citep{ft87} losing\hyp weight technique applies.
 Intuitively, the parameter~$\alpha$ associated with a \lin{} function specifies how ``far'' the function is from an everywhere-linear function.
 We additionally provide some tools that allow for a convenient computation of a linearizable function's $\alpha$-value.
 In \cref{ssec:apps}, we exemplify the versatility of these tools using problems from network design, facility location, scheduling, vehicle routing, and computational social choice.